 Free CNA Classes & Nurse Aide Training Courses in North Dakota

 If becoming a CNA in North Dakota is starting to sound like a good opportunity, we encourage you to check out the following training centers to see if they’re a good fit for your current situation and schedule.
+You can find additional training centers and training locations across North Dakota with this website.
 Some of these locations may offer free CNA classes, while others may be tuition-based.
 Please contact them directly if you have questions on their curriculum or costs.

 |Training Program||City||Zip Code||Phone|

 |Bismarck State College||Bismarck, ND||58506||800-445-5073|